College of Media Visiting Committee

 Frank Ahrens joined BGR Public Relations in January 2014.
 He uses his many years of experience in Washington and overseas to guide clients through the challenges they face online and in dealing with major media outlets.
 He is practiced in business and communications customs across cultures.

 Before coming to BGR, Ahrens led Hyundai Motor’s global public relations efforts from company headquarters in Seoul.
 He became a director at Hyundai Motor in 2010 and was promoted to Vice President of Global Corporate Communications two years later.
-He created the company’s first English-language corporate media site, including a blog and Twitter feed, and helped establish the company’s first public relations operation in the Middle East in Dubai.
-Ahrens worked closely with Hyundai Motor government affairs offices in Washington and Brussels on breaking and long-range issues including labor, energy and trade.
+He created the company’s first English-language corporate media site, including a blog and Twitter feed.
 Stories he pitched played prominently in such major media outlets as the Wall Street Journal, Advertising Age and Bloomberg.
 During Ahrens’ tenure, Hyundai was named “Fastest Growing Brand” by Interbrand in 2011 and 2012.

 Ahrens previously worked for 18 years as an editor and reporter at the Washington Post.
-He covered the global financial crisis of 2008-2010 as well as the media and entertainment industries, tracking media policy on the Hill and at the Federal Communications Commission.
+He covered the global financial crisis of 2008-2010 as well as the media and entertainment industries.
 As an editor, he managed a team of eight reporters with a diverse range of beats.
 Ahrens appeared frequently as a media industry expert on CNBC, MSNBC, PBS and other networks.
+He is the author of “Seoul Man: A Memoir of Cars, Culture, Crisis, and Unexpected Hilarity Inside a Korean Corporate Titan,” selected as a New York Post Best Book of 2016.

 Ahrens attended West Virginia University where he received a bachelor’s degree in mechanical engineering.
-He lives in the Washington, D.C., area with his wife, Rebekah; daughter, Annabelle; and Labrador, Chairman.
+He lives in the Washington, D.C., area with his wife, Rebekah; daughters Annabelle and Penelope; and Labrador, Chairman.

 Anchor, WTOP, Washington, D.C.

 Since 1998, Anderson’s show has been one of the highest Arbitron-rated afternoon radio programs in the country.
-Anderson has contributed to hundreds of national and regional awards earned by WTOP, including RTDNA’s National Edward R. Murrow Award for Overall Excellence in 2009 and 2011.
-WTOP also earned NAB Marconi Awards in the News/Talk and Major Market Station of the Year categories in 2012 and the Legendary Station category in 2011.
+Anderson has contributed to hundreds of national and regional awards earned by WTOP, including several RDTNA National Edward R. Murrow Awards for Overall Excellence.

 Anderson co-anchored WTOP’s coverage of the 9/11 terror attacks and the 2002 Beltway sniper murders, among other major national news stories.